micropython/micropython/docs/rp2/general.rst

 The peripherals include 2 UARTs, 2 SPI controllers, 2 I2C contollers, 16 PWM channels, USB 1.1 controller and PHY, with host and device support, 8 PIO state machines.

-RP2040 is the debut microcontroller from Raspberry Pi from the Raspberry Pi Foundation.

-It has large on-chip memory, symmetric dual-core processor complex, deterministic bus fabric, and rich peripheral set augmented with  unique Programmable I/O (PIO) subsystem, providing professional users with unrivalled power and flexibility.
-It has the lowest possible barrier to entry for beginners because of its polished MicroPython port and a UF2 bootloader in ROM.

-RP2040 is a stateless device, with support for cached execute-in-place from external QSPI memory.
-This gives us the flexibility to choose the appropriate density of non-volatile storage for the application, and the additional benefit of low pricing of commodity Flash parts.

-Manufactured on a modern 40nm process node, the RP2040 delivers high performance, low dynamic power consumption, and low leakage, with support for extended-duration operation on battery power through a variety of low-power operations.